akiarie/yacc/README.md

 # A Self-hosting Compiler-Compiler

-_This repo contains an implementation of Yacc that generates its own parser, but is extremely limited in its feature set.
-I was so excited when it worked, that I moved on to the next thing without properly documenting it.
+_This repo contains a (partially-complete) implementation of Yacc that generates its own parser, but is extremely limited in its feature set.
+Actually, all it currently does is generate a parser-parser.
+I was so excited when the self-hosting worked, that I moved on to the next thing without properly documenting it.
 I hope to document it fully at some point in the future._

 By _self-hosting_ I mean that the parser for the [Yacc input langauge](https://www.cs.utexas.edu/users/novak/yaccpaper.htm) is hardcoded